paddle boarding near me in the west midlands

 Visitors can bring their own paddle boarding equipment onto the lake or hire out equipment, which is available for hire every weekend between April-September, and during the week throughout the school term holidays.

 The All-Day Self Launch pass costs just £8 per adult and £6.15 for children aged 13-17 years.
-Paddleboard rental prices start from £20 per person.
+Paddleboard rental prices start from £22 per person.
 All passes come with full-day lake admission, allowing you to explore the lake’s surroundings after your paddle-boarding session is complete.

 For amateurs or those wanting to take lessons, there are sessions led by ASI-qualified instructors available from £30 on Saturdays and Sundays.
-The park is open every day from 9am to 4:30pm, with the last entry being at 4pm, and the cafe is also open during these hours.

 5. Birmingham: Edgbaston Watersports